-fart Function Options / Notas Power ON / OFF Use to turn the main power on and off The adjacent LED is illuminated when the power is ON Batlary SELECT Use to select the Loisure or Vahicle battery as the supply assure The adjusted LED is illuminated when the VEHICLE battery is selected; by default the Laware battery is selected and is indicated by the battery winct LED off.
-Pump ON/ OFF Use to turn the water pump(s) power on and off (see section 4.3) The adjacent LED is Burninated when the pump power is ON ALS ON / OFF Use to turn the Auxiliary power on and off (see menufactures handbook for detail of what items are operated by the auxiliary function) The adjacent LED is Burninaled when the auxiliary power is ON Boroll UP 🛦 Use to scroll the display up (settings section of the manu) (see section 4.3) Note: the menu screens operate in a continuous loop, therefore you can use Scroll DOWN 🔻 Use to scroll the display down (readings section of the menu) (see section 4.2) either the UP or DOWN buttons to move to any screen Select ┥ Lites for address a memory been within the artifilings services (see sections 4.2.6.4.3) Use to move to the resid setting, when entering observ / over/l times
+Item Function Options / Notes Power ON / OFF Use to turn the main leisure power on and off.
+The adjacent LED is illuminated when the power is ON.
+Battery SELECT Use to select the Leisure or Vehicle battery.
+Press the button to toggle between the leisure and vehicle batteries.
+When a battery is selected this battery will be used as the power source and will also be charged by the charger.
+The adjacent LED is illuminated when the VEHICLE battery is selected; by default when the power is initially turned on the Leisure battery is selected and is indicated by the battery select LED off.
+Pump ON/ OFF Use to turn the water pump(s) power on and off (see section 4.3) The adjacent LED is illuminated when the pump power is ON.
+Aux ON / OFF Use to turn the Auxiliary power on and off (see manufacturers handbook for detail of what items are operated by the auxiliary function).
+The adjacent LED is illuminated when the auxiliary power is ON.
+Scroll UP A Use to scroll the display up (settings section of the menu) or adjust the selected setting (see section 4.3) Note: the menu screens operate in a continuous loop, therefore you can us either the UP or DOWN buttons to move to any screen Scroll DOWN ▼ Use to scroll the display down (readings section of the menu) or adjust the selected setting (see section 4.2) Select ◀ Use to select a menu item within the settings section (see section 4.2 & 4.3) Use to move to the next setting, when entering alarm / event times